-Note: This tutorial is outdated for Foodie Pro version 3.1.5 and newer, see: Rethinking the Header
+Note: This tutorial is outdated for Foodie Pro version 3.1.5 and newer, see: Rethinking the Header and the logo tutorial

 - To display a logo in your header instead of your site title, navigate to Appearance > Customize and find the Header Image option in the customizer to upload your logo, which should be roughly 320 x 100 pixels.